 |We couldn’t resist posting this contented lion who was, at the time, engaged in a mating ritual with the female about 15 feet from him, leaning on another tree.|

-I didn’t notice this error until yesterday when I started filling the pill case, running out of my old 12.5/10 and started including what I’d purchased here.
-It was then I discovered using a magnifying glass, that when the pharmacist took off for 10 minutes all he collected was more of the same.
+I didn’t notice this error until yesterday when I started filling the pill case, running out of my old 12.5/10, and started including what I’d purchased here.
+I discovered using a magnifying glass that when the pharmacist took off for 10 minutes, all he collected was more of the same.
 I now have 100’s of 12.5/5.

-They were very low cost so I won’t complain too much besides, in the long run, it was my error in not checking diligently enough for something so important.
+They were a meager cost, so that I won’t complain too much.
+Besides, it was my error in not checking diligently enough for something so crucial in the long run.
 I don’t think the pharmacist did this on purpose.
-I do believe he also thought this was the correct item when he too couldn’t read the small print on the tinfoil wrapped tablets.
+I believe he also thought this was the correct item when he, too, couldn’t read the small print on the tinfoil-wrapped tablets.

 So now, the dilemma.
 It is legal to go out to a pharmacy here and straight back.
 But, with the escalating cases of the virus in Mumbai, the new India hotspot, there’s no way we’re going to stand in line at an outdoor pharmacy with sick people.
 I had to figure out a better solution.

 With the single pill at 12.5/5, there was no way to double up and then cut part of a pill.
 It would result in a really peculiar dose.
 I looked online to see dosing instructions for this drug at a few reliable US pharmaceutical sites but found no answer.